shibatch/nofreelunch/CODE_OF_CONDUCT.md

 * Project members should not leave it up to the project maintainers to resolve the problems.
   * The relationship between the maintainers and the other members is not that of parents and children.
-The mainteners only have the privileges of the websites related to the project and basically what you cannot do is not possible for the maintainers either.
+The maintainers only have the privileges of the websites related to the project and basically what you cannot do is not possible for the maintainers either.